 3-4* hotel (July)

-From the airport to the center
+From Tallinn airport to the city center

-The airport is situated in Ülemiste, just 4 kilometers away from the center.
+Tallinn airport is situated in Ülemiste, just 4 kilometers away from the center.
 If you’re feeling brisk, you could in fact walk to the center.

 When to travel and weather